 3) Every participant must sign a liability and model release waiver prior to the first session.

 Photo sessions are planned for most weather types including light rain.
 Any photographic session that is completely rained-out will be replaced with more classroom time or post-processing workgroups.
-Students are encouraged to bring their earlier work (RAW images) for post-processing demos and practice in the event that not enough images are captured from the workshop sessions.

 10/17-10/19 (2 nights): Workshop I